 Spring is upon us, which means longer, warmer days, bright colors, green grass and everyone’s favorite task: landscape cleanup.
 Although it may seem tedious and never-ending, cleaning up your property in the spring helps revitalize and reawaken a yard that has been dormant for the last few months.
-By starting the landscape cleanup process as quickly as possible, you can set your yard up for success and reduce the amount of cleanup and maintenance that is required throughout the rest of spring and summer.
+By starting the landscape cleanup process as quickly as possible, you can set your yard up for success.
+And you can reduce the amount of cleanup and maintenance that is required throughout the rest of spring and summer.

 If you are unsure of where to start, here are the top 7 tasks to help make sure your yard blossoms this spring:

-For many homeowners, pruning shrubs, bushes, trees, and perennials is very tedious and often neglected.
-Take some time to use your pruning shears to trim any dead limbs, leaves and branches from these plants to help promote strong growth in the coming season.
+For many homeowners, pruning shrubs, bushes, trees and perennials is very tedious and often neglected.
+Take some time to use your pruning shears to trim any dead limbs, leaves and branches from these plants.
+Early pruning helps promote strong growth in the coming season.

 Clean and Aerate The Soil

 In addition to pruning, it is important to loosen the soil around all of the plants in your landscaping.
 This is also the perfect time to remove all old mulch, dead leaves and other debris that may be hanging out in your garden from the winter.
 This will help improve the overall health of your soil and provide your plants with the head start that they need.

 Remove Dead Annuals

 It’s hard to remove annuals that are still blooming in the fall.
 But once the first frost hits, they don’t survive.
 So most of us have last year’s plant roots in the ground.

 If you haven’t already done so, remove the dead plants and clear the way for a fresh batch of annuals.
 This is a pretty easy task which can be accomplished by simply pulling all dead annuals out with your hand.

 Now is the time to prepare your lawn for the season.
 Follow this handy checklist for more details on how to turn your lawn into a lush green carpet.